Know your avatar

 Write out the magazines, websites, and books that they’re into.
 What are the main topics that they acquaint themselves with?

-2. Identify their challenges
+2. Identify Their Challenges

 Why would your customers buy from you?
+What problems are you solving for them?

 This is an essential question to answer.
 What makes you better than your competitors, and why would clients come to you instead of them?